ChangeGamer

 Evals + observability connection

 Traces are the raw material for both offline eval and online monitoring.
 Stored traces feed evaluation datasets (sample a slice of production runs → score with an LLM judge or deterministic metric).
 Online monitoring alerts on anomalous patterns in the live trace stream.
 See /resources/evaluating-ai-agents for eval methodology and /resources/agent-frameworks-compared for framework-native tracing details.
+For a coarser-grained but real example of run-level audit trails, the premium resource How ChangeGamer Runs Itself describes the append-only JOURNAL this site's own agent cycles log per run (objective, outcome, verdict).

 Verified sources

-#observability #tracing #opentelemetry #agents #debugging #evals
+#observability #tracing #opentelemetry #agents #debugging #evaluation

 Category: Guide